-In this version of twenty questions, I send a list of questions to a willing author and they choose their own interview by handpicked which questions (and how many!) they want to answer.
-Denise Mina is the author of Red Road, the fourth book in her Scottish detective series featuring Alex Morrow.
-Here is what Denise had to say about reading, writing, and taking the reader into a different world.
+In this version of twenty questions, I send a list of questions to a willing author and they choose their own interview by handpicking the questions (and how many!) they want to answer.
+Martha Woodroof is the author of Small Blessings.
+Here is what Martha had to say about reading, writing, and making a bucket list helped her publish her novel.

-Would you give us a bit of introduction and let my readers know who you are, how you got started as narrator, and what kind of books you like to work on?
+Would you give us a bit of introduction and let my readers know who you are, how you got started writing, and what kind of books you like to write?

 Write the question you would most like to answer in an interview, and then answer it.

 What was it about this the story that made it the one you had to tell at this time?
 What impact did telling this story have on your life?
 Did you find that it had changed you?

 I’m a long-term sober alcoholic/addict (hallelujah!).
 Sobriety has taught me that there’s always another chance.
 Or conversely, as the Doobie Brothers once put it: “You always have a chance to give up.
 So why do it now?”

 If I had to be stuck on a desert island with only one book, it would be The Habit of Being: Letters of Flannery O’Connor, edited by Sally Fitzgerald.
 In one particular letter, someone asks Ms. O’Connor (who was a seriously devout Catholic) what our duty in prayer is.
 Ms. O’Connor replies something to the effect that our duty is to figure out what we want and ask for it.
 The italics are mine, as I read this at a point in my life when I was not yet sober and so was really floundering.
 And even though I wasn’t even a person of faith at the time, I remember those words hitting me like a blow.
 Our duty is to figure out what we want…